bittnkr/uniq/README.md

 ## Benchmarks

-Here we have the measurements varing the buffer size.
+Here we have the measurements varying the buffer size.

 ![Throughput x Buffer Size](https://i.stack.imgur.com/TgkKs.png)

-Now, fixing the buffer size 64 positions and varying the number of Threads.
+Now, fixing the buffer size 64 positions and varying the number of threads.

 ![Throughput x Threads](https://i.stack.imgur.com/laMSX.png)

 Note how the number of threads does not affect the overall performance of the system.
 The flow for 2 threads is almost the same for 512.
-(It's lock-free dude!)
+It's lock-free dude!

 This is a work in progress.
 Your comments and benchmarks are wellcome.